perfumerlabs/images/sms/config.md

 Environment variables
 =====================

 - SMS_PROVIDER - Default sms provider to use.
-Required. "smscru", "twilio", "epochtasmsru", "mobizonkz" values are acceptable.
+Required. "smscru", "twilio", "epochtaru", "mobizonkz" values are acceptable.
 - TWILIO_SID - [twilio.com](https://twilio.com) providers SID parameter.
 Required, if this provider is used.
 - TWILIO_TOKEN - [twilio.com](https://twilio.com) providers Token parameter.
 Required, if this provider is used.
 - TWILIO_PHONE - [twilio.com](https://twilio.com) providers sender phone number.
 Required, if this provider is used.